FutuRaM-Project/FutuRaM-Model-Docs/index.rst

 ------------------------------------------------------------------

-Welcome to documentation site for the FutuRaM SRM recovery model
+Welcome to documentation site for the model
 ------------------------------------------------------------------

 ------------------------------------------------------------------